Sovereign default: Insolvency/over-indebtedness of the state

 Sovereign default caused by insolvency historically has always appeared at the end of long years or decades of budget emergency (overspending), in which the state has spent more money than it received.
 This budget balance/margin was covered through new indebtedness with national and foreign citizens, banks and states.

 Illiquidity

-The literature proposes an important distinction between illiquidity and insolvency.
+There is an important distinction between illiquidity and insolvency.
 If a country is temporarily unable to meet pending interest or principle payments because it can not liquify sufficient assets, it is "in default because of illiquidity".
 In this concept the default can be solved as soon as the assets that are "only temporarily illiquid" become liquid (again), which makes illiquidity a temporary state – in contrast to insolvency.
 The weakness of this concept is that is practically impossible to prove that an asset is only temporarily illiquid.

 Change of government

 While normally the change of government does not change the responsibility of the state to handle treasury obligations created by earlier governments, nevertheless it can be observed that in revolutionary situations and after a regime change the new government may question the legitimacy of the earlier one, and thus default on those treasury obligations considered odious debt.